-Thanking Alex Fisher sending in the photo of a New Hucknall Colliery train, he uncovered some fascinating connections from Westhouses.
-Secretary of their Residents Action Group they have some keen railway enthuasiasts.
-Revealing their busy railway sheds actually tracks down Huthwaites pit trains.
+Thanking Alex for sending photo of a New Hucknall Colliery train, he further uncovers some fascinating rail connections from Westhouses.
+When Secretary of their Residents Action Group, they have some very keen railway enthusiasts able to reveal their busy railway sheds actually tracking down Huthwaites pit trains.

 A map backs up claim there had been proposed plans extending these village coal distribution lines with direct links into Sutton and through our Whiteborough passenger station.
-Learning of such historic industrious relations, giving chance someone could eventually detail when Huthwaite gained its past railways brings additional delight sharing any more Westhouses rail scenes.
+Learning of such historic industrious relations, eventually helped detail when Huthwaite gained its past railways to add delight sharing any more Westhouses rail scenes.

 Steam engines powered the industrial revolution before inviting new passenger transport.
 The magnificent locomotive shown fronting its sheds probably represents one of the first machines once smoking paths through Hucknall Huthwaite.
 Overlooking large Westhouses sheds reveals where they housed and maintained all local coal trains, shown tracking connections into New Hucknall colliery yards.